kisamarisa/PeerAssignment/code_book.md

 ##For each record it is provided:
 ======================================

-* �id� � identification number of experiment participants, passes
+* "id" - identification number of experiment participants, passes
 numeric values from 1 to 30.

-* �activity� � six activity names, performed in the experiment
+* "activity" - six activity names, performed in the experiment
 (takes string values : WALKING, WALKING_UPSTAIRS,
 WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

-* �activity_code� - class labels of activity names (takes numeric
+* "activity_code" - class labels of activity names (takes numeric
 values from 1 to:6):
 1           WALKING
 2   WALKING_UPSTAIRS
 3 WALKING_DOWNSTAIRS
 4            SITTING
 5           STANDING
 6	           LAYING

 * average features for each activity and each experiment
 participant  (66 variables).
 For these averages calculation mean